-5.3 Results for jobs from Mira
+5.4 Results Using Jobs from Mira

-We now evaluate the performance of different heuristics using real jobs from the Mira trace logs.
-Figures 5 and 6 show the normalized makespans of all heuristics and priority rules under all 30 days (sets) of jobs with and without failures.
+Finally, we evaluate the performance of different heuristics using real jobs from the Mira trace logs.
+Figures 7 and 8 show the normalized makespans of all heuristics and priority rules under all 30 days (sets) of jobs with and without failures.
 We observe that the LPT and LA priorities again offer the best performance, with LPT performing better this time for most job sets.
 This holds for every heuristic on average, especially when there is no failure (i.e., $\bar{q} = 0$).
 As the failure probability increases, both LPT and LA (and even HPA) give similar performance.
 The reason is that the processor allocations and execution times of the jobs in Mira are more skewed than those of the synthetic ones.
 Here, some jobs use a very large number of processors and have long execution times, which make them fail more often even with small values of \bar{q} .
 As a result, the makespan lower bound is largely determined by the total execution times of these jobs, thus any priority rule that favors these jobs will achieve similar performance.
-Comparing different heuristics, we can see that R-LIST-0 again performs the best and R-SHELF-B the worse, especially with higher failure probability ($\bar{q} = 0.1$).
-This is consistent with the previous findings and corroborates the analysis.
+Comparing different heuristics, we can see that R-LIST-0 again performs the best and R-SHELFFILL-B the worse, especially with higher failure